Required Disclosure Statements - for Vendors doing business with local government entity.

-Should you determine that you are required to file a Conflict of Interest Questionnaire, please file it electronically by sending it by e-mail to the City Secretary
+Should you determine that you are required to file a Conflict of Interest Questionnaire, please file it electronically by emailing the City Secretary.

 Businesses that contract with or seek to contract with the City, whether they are successful or not, for the sale or purchase of property, goods, or individuals or businesses in their dealings with the City must file a Conflict of Interest Questionnaire with the City Secretary.
-To view PDFs of the Conflict of Interest Questionnaires filed with the Village of The Hills Click here.
+To view PDFs of the Conflict of Interest Questionnaires filed with the Village of The Hills, email the City Secretary.